housecurve/housecurve.github.io/HOWTO.md

 ![connecting housecurve](/assets/img/connecting_housecurve.png "Connecting HouseCurve to audio system")

-HouseCurve can connect wireless to the audio system using AirPlay or Bluetooth.
+HouseCurve can connect to the audio system wirelessly using AirPlay or Bluetooth.
 Tap the AirPlay button at the bottom of the screen to see a list of outputs.

 Alternatively, the headphone connector can be used to create a wired connection to the audio system.
 Use a [Lightning to 3.5mm adapter](https://www.apple.com/shop/product/MMX62AM/A/lightning-to-35mm-headphone-jack-adapter).